 Laura and Robert Abernathy, retired nurse and retired healthcare CEO

-- Results: Their $5 million investment (impact of new $1 million pledge is pending based on upcoming programmatic decisions) will help provide healthcare and nutrition services for nearly 500,000 women and children in Somalia, Uganda, and Zambia.
+- Results: Their investment will help provide healthcare and nutrition services to more than 600,000 women and children in Somalia, Uganda, and Zambia.
 It will also contribute to:

-- Training and equipping more than 4,700 community health workers and volunteers to provide care and education to children and pregnant women who may otherwise not have access to healthcare
+- Training and equipping 7,161 community health workers and volunteers and 723 nurses and midwives to provide care and education to children and pregnant women who may otherwise not have access to healthcare

-- Equipping 600 faith leaders as advocates and educators for improving mother and child health in their communities
+- Equipping over 700 faith leaders as advocates and educators for improving mother and child health in their communities

 - Supporting 34 clinics in Uganda with nurse and midwife training, delivery kits, hand-washing equipment, and improved conditions for safe delivery